CopernicaMarketingSoftware/REACT-CPP/README.md

 Up to now we have registered callback methods via the Loop::onSomething() methods.
 These methods return a shared pointer to an object that keeps the watcher state.

-It is however also possible to create such objects directly, without having to call the Loop::onSomething methods().
-This can be very convenient, because you can then unregister your callbacks by just destructing these objects.
+It is also possible to create such objects directly, without calling a Loop::onSomething method().
+This can be very convenient, because you will have ownership of the object (instead of the event loop) and you can unregister your handler function by just destructing the object.

 ````c++
 #include <reactcpp.h>